trixi-framework/Trixi.jl/examples/README.md

-# Example files for Trixi
+# Example elixirs for Trixi

-This folder contains example files that can be used to just try out Trixi and that also serve as a starting point to create new simulation setups.
+This folder contains example files ("elixirs") that can be used to just try out Trixi and that also serve as a starting point to create new simulation setups.
-Furthermore, these files are also the basis for our automated Trixi tests and **each new file put in here** should be added either to the test sets in `../test/test_examples_Xd.jl`.
+Furthermore, these files are also the basis for our automated Trixi tests and **each new file put in here** should be added to the test sets in `../test/test_examples_Xd_equation.jl`.

 There are also a few files that were configured such that they lend themselves to doing convergence tests with `convergence_test`, i.e., to determine the